ryan-haskell/rhg-dev/content/posts/ssr-for-hackers.md

 </html>
 ```

-and that was it!
+And that was it!
 Rendering the content on the server is called "server side rendering".
 But holy boy times have changed and things got a whole lot more bizarre.

 ### client-side rendering?